drorgl/esp32-lvgl-configuration-demo/readme.md

-# ESP32 LVGL Workflow Demo
+# ESP32 LVGL Configuration Demo

-This is a demo and an example how to work with LVGL.
+This is a demo and an example how to work with configurable LVGL in ESP32 and Native (Desktop) configurations

 # Setup
 [ ] git init